Virginia Tech Hokies football: Frank Beamer era (1987–2015)

 After finally beating the Hurricanes during the 1995 regular season, the 13th ranked Hokies clinched a berth in the Sugar Bowl in New Orleans, Louisiana–the program's first appearance in a major bowl game.
-They the 9th ranked Texas Longhorns 28-10.
+They beat the 9th ranked Texas Longhorns 28–10.
 This was a signature win for the Hokies, capping the most successful season to date; it became turning point for the program as a whole.